Weight calculation (window)

 Maximum width

-Enter the maximum width of the package for the calculation of the volume to be performed.
+Enter the maximum width of the parcel so that the volume can be calculated.

 Maximum height

-Enter the maximum height of the package for the calculation of the volume to be performed.
+Enter the maximum height of the parcel so that the volume can be calculated.

 Load metre